-Brexit: GB checks on goods imported from the EU delayed
+Brexit: Checks on goods imported from the EU delayed again

 These were being "especially felt" in agriculture and food production, Ms Mordaunt said.

-She added that the requirement to pre-notify British officials about agricultural and food imports from the EU would now start on 1 January next year.
+She added that the requirement to pre-notify British officials about agricultural and food imports from the EU would now start on 1 January next year, rather than on 1 October this year.

-And the requirement for safety and security declarations on imports will begin on 1 July, Ms Mordaunt added.
+The requirement for EU firms to get export health certificates before sending live animals and animal products to Britain would be put back to 1 July, Ms Mordaunt said.